taylorjg/RepoBrowser/README.md

 * Implement error handling HTTP interceptor
 * Add ability to page through the repos
     * Select page size ?
+* Add ability to sort repos
+    * e.g. by created_at/updated_at ascending/descending
 * Implement filtering (using a filter ?)
 * Show some user details too ? (e.g. fullname, avatar, etc.)
 * Show more repo details